kubecost/docs/assets.md

 `filterLabels` | Filter results by cloud label or cloud tag.
 For example, appending `&labels=deployment:kubecost-cost-analyzer` only returns assets with label `deployment=kubecost-cost-analyzer`.
 CSV list of label values supported.
 Note that subparameter `:` symbols are required to denote `<labelKey>:<labelValue>` pairs.
 `filterNames` | Filter results by asset name.
 `filterProjects` | Filter results by cloud project ID. *Requires cloud configuration.*
-`filterProviders` | Filter results by provider.
+`filterProviders` | Filter results by the provider.
 For example, appending `&filterProviders=GCP` only returns assets belonging to provider `GCP`. *Requires cloud configuration.*
 `filterProviderIDs` | Filter results by provider ID individual to each cloud asset.
-For examples, go to the Assets page, select Breakdown by Item, and see the Provider ID column. *Requires cloud configuration.*
+For example, go to the Assets page, select Breakdown by Item, and see the Provider ID column. *Requires cloud configuration.*
 `filterServices` | Filter results by service.
 Examples include `Cloud Storage`, `Kubernetes`, `BigQuery`.
 `filterTypes` | Filter results by asset type.
 Examples include `Cloud`, `ClusterManagement`, `Node`, `LoadBalancer`, and `Disk`.